tlevine/www.thomaslevine.com/content/!/about/index.md

 ## Donations
 <!-- https://web.archive.org/web/20111007065304/http://vihart.com/vi/ -->
-I have this crazy dream where I can do this stuff all day, afford to eat, and still have time to sleep.
-Please consider donating to me if you find my work worthwhile.
+I have this crazy dream where I can dada all day, afford to eat, and still have time to sleep.
+Please consider donating to me if you find my dada worthwhile.

 [Gittip](https://www.gittip.com/thomaslevine) is an easy way to donate money.
 Since I'm so mobile, I also accept donations of sleeping quarters;